19 Dec Michael Schumacher’s Brain Injury Recovery: From Coma to Rehab

 Schumacher was placed in a medically induced coma for 250 days after suffering a severe head injury in an off-piste skiing accident in Meribel in the French Alps on December 29, 2013.
 He sustained life-threatening head injuries after falling onto a rock, despite the fact he was wearing a helmet and is an experienced skier.

 He subsequently underwent two operations in Grenoble to remove blood clots on the brain.
-The updated news was released on Monday, June 16, 2014, and was the first public update regarding Schumacher since April 4th, when he was reportedly making small signs of progress and was showing “some moments of communication.”
+The updated news released on Monday, June 16, 2014, was the first public update regarding Schumacher since April 4th, when he was reportedly making small signs of progress and was showing “some moments of communication.”

 A medically induced coma is when a patient receives a controlled dose of an anesthetic, typically propofol, pentobarbital or thiopental, to cause a temporary coma or a deep state of unconsciousness.
 This type of coma is used to protect the brain from swelling by reducing the metabolic rate of brain tissue, as well as the cerebral blood flow.

 When the brain swells it can be life-threatening, as it can constrict blood supply and destroy additional brain tissue.
 When a patient is put in a medically induced coma or deep state of unconsciousness, the brain is able to rest and swelling is more likely to decrease.
 When swelling is relieved, pressure on the brain also reduces, hopefully preventing some or all brain damage from occurring.

 A medically induced coma can be understood via the science behind general anesthesia, which some 60,000 patients undergo every day.
 Anesthesia is, essentially, a reversible coma.
 When patients go under general anesthesia that entire process is actually a reversible coma.
 Often the same drugs are used in both routine anesthesia and a medically induced coma.